Quantum conditional entropies from convex trace functionals: Convexity properties of the trivariate trace functional

 Combining everything, we obtain the final variational expression

 To conclude convexity, note that by Lemma~\ref{primitive concavity/convexity}, the function

 is convex, as $t \geq \frac{1}{p}$.
-The second term is concave in $(B, X)$ because it is the supremum over $Z$ of jointly concave functions (by Lemma~\ref{primitive concavity2}), and the outer power $1 + r \in [0,1]$ preserves concavity.
-Finally, taking the supremum over $X$ of concave functions preserves concavity.
+The second term is concave in $B$, since it is the supremum over $Z$ of jointly concave functions (by Lemma \ref{primitive concavity2}), and the outer power $1 + r \in [0,1]$ preserves concavity.
+Finally, taking the supremum over $X$ of concave functions preserves convexity.
 Therefore, $Q(A, B)$ is jointly convex in $(A, B)$. \end{proof}